All EU citizens, including members of their family, are exempt from the obligation to obtain a work permit to be employed in Poland.

 Where a non-EU citizen intends to stay in Poland for longer than the period of stay provided by the visa, it is possible to apply for a temporary residence permit in Poland.
 That document can be issued for a maximum period of three years but no longer than the validity period of the work permit.
 When staying abroad, an application for a temporary residence permit should be filed via the consular office.
 If the foreign national is in Poland, the application for that permit is filed with the Department of Citizen's Affairs at the voivodeship office.

 In May 2014, new provisions came into force that allow foreign nationals to apply for an integrated permit for residence and work.
-This new procedure includes the requirements of the separate work and residence permit procedures, with the difference being that it is mainly conducted by the foreign national (in cooperation with the employer).
+This procedure includes the requirements of the separate work and residence permit procedures, with the difference being that it is mainly conducted by the foreign national (in cooperation with the employer).
 Previously, it was the employer's sole responsibility to obtain the work permit, which is issued in one document.

 After arriving in Poland, the foreign national is obliged to register their residence in Poland with the administrative local authority using their temporary address in Poland (zameldowanie).

 All citizens of Ukraine whose stay in Poland is legal are entitled to legally work in Poland.
+However, based on the Amendment, Ukrainians without the UKR PESEL are entitled to work based on this exception only for next 3 years (transitional period).

 According to Polish law, there are four kinds of social security contributions that an employer and employee are obliged to pay in connection with an employment agreement.
 Furthermore, depending on the employer's headcount, an employee may fall by default under the PPK (Employee Capital Plan — a pension program) unless they opted out within a specific time frame.